 I attended quite the exciting event last weekend (October 24-25, 2015)!
 It was the tenth year of MetroCooking DC, hosted by E.J.
 Krause & Associates, Inc!
 MetroCooking DC is a two day cooking and entertaining show held at the Walter E. Washington Convention Center in Washington, DC.
 This huge foodie event has something for everyone from celebrity and James Beard award winning chefs to cooking lessons, tastings from local restaurants, demonstrations, vendors, book signings, and so much more.

-I had such a great time last year (MetroCooking DC 2014), and this time definitely did not disappoint.
+I had such a great time last year (MetroCooking DC 2014), and this weekend was just as amazing.

 Giada de Laurentiis

 Giada de Laurentiis was the featured Celebrity Chef on Saturday.
 She held two demonstrations, a VIP meet and greet, and a book signing for Giada’s Feel Good Food: My Healthy Recipes and Secrets.